Sahana-Shenoy/Aahaar/README.md

   * [Introduction](#general-info)

 ### Introduction
---- 189.2 million individuals are undernourished in India. (source)
+* 189.2 million individuals are undernourished in India. (source)

---- Various organizations come forward to provide mid-day meals to children, but some may not organize their schedule for meals and this may lead to undernourished children or high cost per head.
+* Various organizations come forward to provide mid-day meals to children, but some may not organize their schedule for meals and this may lead to undernourished children or high cost per head.

---- Adding money factor with a balanced diet helps organizations to utilize their donation properly, give more facilities and feed them for a long time without worrying about donations.
+* Adding money factor with a balanced diet helps organizations to utilize their donation properly, give more facilities and feed them for a long time without worrying about donations.

---- Using ML models, the random spending on vegetables and groceries to fulfill the nutritional demand of children can be optimized.
+* Using ML models, the random spending on vegetables and groceries to fulfill the nutritional demand of children can be optimized.
 It reduces the time to make a list.
 Web app built with a Django framework integrates ML functionalities to provide a user-friendly solution.

+### Motivation
+#### IMPACT OF COVID-19
+* According to the United Nation’s Policy brief on the Impact of COVID-19 on
+Children, 368.5 million children in 143
+countries who usually rely on meal programmes for reliable daily nutrition will face malnutrition.
+* Before the pandemic - 1.8 million
+children undernourished in India every year.
+* Situation more complicated - multiple stressors - COVID-19, impoverished economic status, loss
+of employment, poor and unhygienic living conditions, and lack of healthcare facilities.
+* Are we prepared ?

 ### Technologies
   - Backend: 100% python